Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Strictly Necessary Cookies (No Consent Needed)

-These cookies are exempt from consent requirements because your site can’t function without them.
-But “function” has a narrow definition—it means features the user explicitly requested.
+These cookies are exempt from consent requirements because your site genuinely cannot deliver the requested service without them.
+But “necessary” has a narrow definition — it means features the user explicitly requested, not features you find convenient to run.

 Exempt examples: